Oklahoma City Thunder still playing like champs, get first shot at Minnesota Timberwolves since the play-offs

 Oklahoma City are forcing 18.4 turnovers per game, scoring 25.1 points per game off those turnovers, allowing just 12.4 second-chance points per game while allowing just 38.3 points in the paint per game – all numbers that are best in the league.

-The game is the first meeting between the teams since Oklahoma City eliminated Minnesota in five games in last season’s Western Conference Final.
+The game is the first meeting between the teams since Oklahoma City eliminated Minnesota in five games in last season’s Western Conference Finals.
 It is also the first of four meetings between the teams this season.

 Austin Reaves scored 18 of his 31 points in the fourth quarter and collected nine rebounds for the Lakers, who won their fifth consecutive game.
 LeBron James added 25 points, six rebounds and six assists, and Rui Hachimura had 13 points.

-Anthony Black scored a career-high 31 points to highlight the Orlando Magic’s 144-103 annihilation of the Philadelphia 76ers.
+Elsewhere, Anthony Black scored a career-high 31 points to highlight the Orlando Magic’s 144-103 annihilation of the Philadelphia 76ers.